 - Undergo a medical evaluation, even if you are discharged from the hospital or emergency medical personnel clear you to go home.
 An official record is vital when it comes to negotiating with the insurance company.

 - Take it easy on social media.
 While we all like to present our lives in the best light online, the insurance company could use pictures or posts indicating that you’re out enjoying yourself or engaging in any physical activity at all to justify a smaller settlement.

 - Call our law firm as soon as you can.
 When counsel does not represent you, you run the risk of saying or doing things that could hurt your claim.
 In addition, waiting to start an investigation could result in the loss or destruction of critical evidence.

 Call Our Truck Accident Law Firm About Your Case Today

-If you sustained injuries in a rear-end truck accident, call the legal team at Stewart J. Guss, Attorney at Law, as soon as you can.
+If you sustained injuries in a rear-end truck accident, call the legal team at Stewart J. Guss, Injury Accident Lawyers, as soon as you can.
 In most rear-end cases, the law entitles victims to compensation—and an experienced law firm can help you maximize the settlement or award you ultimately receive.
 For more than 20 years our team of lawyers and legal professionals has dedicated itself to protecting victims’ rights and holding negligent truckers and their employers liable.

 With our no-win, no-fee guarantee, we will never collect a DIME from you unless we obtain compensation on your behalf.
-To schedule a free case evaluation with our experienced and tenacious truck accident legal team, call the legal team at Stewart J. Guss, Attorney at Law, today.
+To schedule a free case evaluation with our experienced and tenacious truck accident legal team, call the legal team at Stewart J. Guss, Injury Accident Lawyers, today.
 We are available 24 hours a day, seven days a week, so call us today at 800-898-4877 or contact us now by CLICKING HERE.